 Money Expert > Car Insurance > Penalty Points Explained

-Penalty Points Explained
+Penalty Points Explained - Money Expert

 Compare car insurance now to see if you can find a cheaper policy.

-Last updated: 03/08/2021 | Estimated Reading Time: 6 minutes
+Last updated: 24/07/2024 | Estimated Reading Time: 5 minutes

 Penalty points (or 'endorsements') are placed on your licence if you commit a driving offence.
-They can affect your car insurance premiums, and if the add up within a certain period, you can be disqualified from driving.
+They can affect your car insurance premiums, and if they add up within a certain period, you can be disqualified from driving.

 We'll go over exactly how points are acquired, how long they last, and how to get rid of them, in this guide.